ankit7/ankit7.github.io/hire-ankit/index.markdown

 **Costs?**

-It depends on the nature of the job.
-But you're looking at minimum $250 for involvement.
+It depends on the nature and engagement but most people think I am affordable.

 **Interested? **